 As an example look at the picture above.
 Would this scare your child (it moved remember).
 It looks a bit like something from an episode of the walking dead but was actually a scene on a boat and this poor chap is sea sick.

 The museum is mostly on one level and quite dark so it is a great place to take baby for a nap in their pushchair and also makes the museum accessible to wheel chair users.

 Automates Avenue is Found in Falaise, a large town in Normandy about 25 minutes from the outskirts of Caen.
 It is best reached by car and the Automates Avenue Museum is found just behind the tourist information centre.
 The Tourist information centre is also the best place to park with a large circular car park that has the added bonus of being free.

 Automates Avenue does not have any food options, but once done with your visit we would recommend a stroll around Falaise and grabbing a bite to eat at the Unicorn Creperie on the main square.
 They have a great collection of crepes and a couple of kid’s options on the menu.
 We know eating out with children in France can be a bit daunting due to the reputation of French children being super behaved but just take a look at this post to help you dispel the myth and enjoy eating out with children in France.

-As already mentioned some of the displays can look a bit scary and Poppet suffered with a nightmare the day we went.
+As already mentioned some of the displays can look a bit scary and Travelbetter Girl suffered with a nightmare the day we went.
 However, it was only for one night and she quickly calmed down after she woke up and didn't remember the bad dream the next day.